YOU ARE EXPLORING

 Facilities and Equipment

-Participants in the Diagnostic Imaging Physics Residency program benefit from a hospital network that is located within close proximity and connected by a monorail system as well as modern diagnostic imaging equipment.
+Participants in the Diagnostic Imaging Physics Residency program benefit from a hospital network in Indianapolis that is located within close proximity and connected by a monorail system as well as modern diagnostic imaging equipment.

 |IUH University Hospital||5 CTs, 2 MRs, 1 PET/CT, 3 Gamma Cameras, 2 SPECTS, 3 mammography units, 47 X–ray units including 10 C-Arms for IR/Angiography, 15 Ultrasound units|